The Hitchhiker's Guide to the Galaxy (film)

-The Hitchhiker's Guide to the Galaxy is a 2005 science fiction comedy film directed by Garth Jennings, based upon previous works in the media franchise of the same name, created by Douglas Adams.
-It stars Martin Freeman, Sam Rockwell, Mos Def, Zooey Deschanel, Bill Nighy, Anna Chancellor, John Malkovich, and the voices of Stephen Fry, Helen Mirren, Thomas Lennon, Richard Griffiths, Ian McNeice, Bill Bailey and Alan Rickman.
-Adams co-wrote the screenplay with Karey Kirkpatrick but died in 2001, before production began; the film is dedicated to Adams.
-The film received positive reviews from critics and grossed over $100 million worldwide.
+The Hitchhiker's Guide to the Galaxy is a 2005 science fiction comedy film directed by Garth Jennings, based upon the Hitchhiker's Guide to the Galaxy series created by Douglas Adams.
+It stars Martin Freeman, Sam Rockwell, Yasiin Bey (credited as Mos Def), Zooey Deschanel, Bill Nighy, Anna Chancellor, and John Malkovich, and the voices of Stephen Fry, Helen Mirren, Richard Griffiths, Thomas Lennon, Ian McNeice, and Alan Rickman.
+Adams co-wrote the screenplay with Karey Kirkpatrick, and the film is dedicated to Adams, who died in 2001 before production began.
+The film received mainly positive reviews and grossed over $100 million worldwide.

 Plot

 One Thursday morning, Arthur Dent discovers that his house is to be immediately demolished to make way for a bypass.
-He tries delaying the bulldozers by lying down in front of them.
-Ford Prefect, a friend of Arthur's, convinces him to go to a pub with him.
-Over several pints of beer, Ford explains that he is an alien from the vicinity of Betelgeuse, and a journalist working on the Hitchhiker's Guide to the Galaxy, a universal guide book.
-Ford warns that the Earth is to be demolished later that day by a race called Vogons, to make way for a hyperspace bypass.
+He tries delaying the bulldozers by lying down in front of them; however, Arthur's friend Ford Prefect convinces him to go to the nearby pub.
+While there, Ford explains that he is an alien from the vicinity of Betelgeuse, and a journalist working on the Hitchhiker's Guide to the Galaxy, a universal guide book.
+Ford warns that the Earth is to be demolished later that day by the extraterrestrial Vogons to make way for a hyperspace bypass.

-As the Vogon fleet arrives in orbit to destroy Earth, Ford rescues Arthur by stowing them aboard one of the Vogon ships.
-The pair are shortly discovered and thrown out an airlock, only to be picked up by the starship Heart of Gold.
-They find Ford's "semi-cousin" Zaphod Beeblebrox, the newly elected president of the Galaxy.
-He has stolen the ship along with Tricia "Trillian" McMillan, an Earth woman whom Arthur had met previously, and Marvin the Paranoid Android, a clinically depressed robot.
+As the Vogon fleet arrives, Ford rescues Arthur by stowing them aboard one of the alien ships.
+The Earth is then destroyed.
+Arthur and Ford are promptly discovered and tortured with Vogon poetry before being ejected from the vessel and left for dead.
+However, they are picked up by the starship Heart of Gold, aboard which they meet Ford's "semi-cousin" Zaphod Beeblebrox, the newly elected President of the Galaxy.
+He has stolen the ship along with Tricia "Trillian" McMillan, an Earth woman whom Arthur had met previously, and Marvin, a clinically depressed robot.

-Zaphod seeks the Ultimate Question of Life, the Universe, and Everything to match the disappointing answer given by the supercomputer Deep Thought: "42".
-He believes that the answer lies on the planet Magrathea, only accessible using the Heart of Gold's improbability drives through trial and error.
+Zaphod seeks the Ultimate Question of Life, the Universe, and Everything to match the disappointing answer once given by the ancient supercomputer Deep Thought: "42".
+He believes the answer lies on the planet Magrathea, which is only accessible through trial and error using the Heart of Gold's improbability drives.

-On one attempt, they arrive at Viltvodle VI, where Zaphod's opponent, Humma Kavula, resides.
-Kavula offers the coordinates for Magrathea in exchange for Zaphod recovering the Point-of-View gun, a gun created by Deep Thought that makes anyone it blasts temporarily see things from the shooter's perspective.
-Trillian is captured by the Vogons as they depart, and the three mount a rescue effort on the Vogon homeworld.
-Before her rescue, Trillian learns that Zaphod signed the order for the destruction of Earth, thinking that the Vogon with the permission form just wanted his autograph.
+During one attempt, the ship arrives at Viltvodle VI, where Zaphod's opponent, Humma Kavula, resides.
+Kavula offers the coordinates for Magrathea in exchange for Zaphod recovering the Point-of-View gun, a weapon created by Deep Thought that enables the target to temporarily empathize with the shooter.
+Believing she is responsible for Zaphod's kidnapping, the Vogons abduct Trillian.
+Arthur spearheads a rescue mission with the others, journeying to the Vogon homeworld, Vogsphere.
+Before her rescue, Trillian learns that Zaphod personally signed the order for Earth's destruction, mistakenly assuming he was giving a fan his autograph.